aksommerville/ra3/etc/doc/http.md

 - fullness
 And may be prefixed with "-" to reverse.

-The HTTP response will include a header `X-Page-Count` when paginated.
+The HTTP response will include headers `X-Page-Count` and `X-Total-Count` when paginated.

 ## /api/histograms